-“It’s kind of a silent drill, and there’s nothing more powerful than silence,” James Sreenan, former Chief of Staff of the Irish Defence Forces, and one of the cadets who performed the graveside drill told the Irish Examiner.
+“It’s kind of a silent drill, and there’s nothing more powerful than silence,” James Sreenan, former Chief of Staff of the Irish Defence Forces, and one of the cadets who performed the graveside drill told the Irish Examiner in 2013.
 Sreenan explained that while the drill has been performed going back to the Irish Confederate Wars in the 1640s, it would have been new to the American military.

 “Most drills in any army are short, snappy movements, executed on the orders of somebody in charge.
 They’re about synchronicity and ‘bang, bang, bang’, whereas this funeral drill is a silent drill — without many executive orders — that is carried out very slowly.
 That makes it much more difficult — to synchronize slow movements is much more difficult than fast movements.”

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

 In 2013, on the 50th anniversary of JFK’s assassination, eleven of the original cadets returned to his graveside reflecting on the experience which saw them called back to the army training camp in the Curragh, Co.
 Kildare, while they were on a night of reprieve.
 Many of them had been at a dance hall or at the pictures when they were called back to barracks and told they were about to journey to the US.